CharlieJP05/CharlieJP05.github.io/resume.md

 I have learnt many skills throughout my university degree and time running and participating in a KS3 Robotics club that participated in many events.

 ## Education
-University of the West of England
+### University of the West of England
 Bsc Robotics
 Sep 2024 - Mar 2028

-Malmesbury Sixth Form
+### Malmesbury Sixth Form
-Alevel
+A-Level
 Sep 2022 - Jul 2024
+Computer Science - B
+Physics - B
 Maths - C
-Physics - B
+Finance - AS-Level

+TEFL Course Passed
+## Achievements
+- Bebras - first in school at bebras competition
-Computer Science - C
+- Aberystwyth Computer Science Entrance Exam - Pass, unconditional offer
-Finance(AS Level) - AS Level
+- Robotics Club - FIRST lego league, won some trophies as a group whilst leading, Won regionals and passed on to the final round of the nationals
+## Extracurricular
+- Robotics club, KS3-4, participated in regional and national events
+- Robotics club, Alevel - ran the club for the younger years and took them to the events
+- Inventors Club - Helped to lead the club 9-14 year olds in basic engineering skills
 ## Work Experience
 Forest School Leading -
-Contracting work realising flowcharts for a product Contracting work for assembling a product for use in parcel warehouses
+Contracting work realising flowcharts for a product.
+Contracting work for assembling a product for use in parcel warehouses.
+Machine Vision Quality System for Amazon Robitics Shelving Units
 ## Practical Skills
 Programming - Python, C
 Engineering software - MATLAB, Quartus, STM32